Ganymede-Bio/flow-pull-action/README.md

 ## Description

 This action supports pulling all flows or just a single flow from a specified Ganymede environment.
 It makes an API call to retrieve a signed URL, downloads the flow code as a ZIP file, and extracts it to a specified directory.
+You will want to pull all of the flow contents into your repo prior to starting development, then you may want to pull the contents on a regular interval (cron) or on-demand.
 ## Inputs

 | Input | Description | Required |